A trilemma in functional reactive programming models

 We need to make more precise what it would mean to do efficient event propagation.
 Obviously we need to do work at least linear in the number of events that actually fire in a frame.
 Additionally, any event that does fire may be the input to another event, which is therefore "potentially firing" but may decide to fire or not depending on the values it receives.
 So efficient event propagation would mean doing work linear in the number of potentially firing events in a frame (which includes those that actually do fire).
 Now we get to the trilemma:

-If we have both switch and merge, changing a switch and running an event propagation frame requires in the worst case work linear on the total number of existing events, even if this dwarfs the number of potentially firing events.
+and running an event propagation frame requires in the worst case work linear on the total number of existing events, even if this dwarfs the number of potentially firing events.

-Formally proving that the final case cannot be done efficiently is beyond the scope of this post, but hopefully the intuition is clear.
-Because a switch event can choose "any" event as its input, it can add an arbitrary ordering constraint to the graph, which means we can reduce the problem to online topological ordering.
+event can choose "any" event as its input, it can add an arbitrary ordering constraint to the graph, which means we can reduce the problem to online topological ordering.

 Actually existing GUIs

-Given that I was trying to implement FRP in Rust, I was determined to find a way to keep predictable performance and minimal graph traversal as a core feature.
-Moreover, it occurred to me that, while retained-mode GUI programming is famously hard to do correctly, people do (with effort) create large correct GUI applications, and nowhere in their runtime behavior can we observe anything analogous to the downstream global event trace required to combine switch and merge.
+Moreover, it occurred to me that, while retained-mode GUI programming is famously hard to do correctly, people do (with effort) create large correct GUI applications, and nowhere in their runtime behavior can we observe anything analogous to the downstream global event trace required to combine switch

 This suggests one of the following possibilities: